Axlefublr/studies/CSharpLearning.md

 Types have two useful properties: `MinValue` and `MaxValue`

 So, you can just have the code tell you what you should use, rather than looking it up

+## Enums

+By default, uses `int`

+By default, start a `0` and increment by one

+Even if you make the second key equal to 1, for example, that won't change the first one being zero by default

+`Weekdays.Monday` would just give its name (as a string)

+`(int)Weekdays.Monday` would give us the integer of monday (zero by default)

+You can make keys be equal to other keys.
+No need to specify the `enum` "class" in that case either